joverbey/joverbey.github.io/_posts/2017-06-01-on-performance-improvements.md

 So it turns out that `memset` is *not* significantly different from our simple loop when -O3 optimization is enabled.
 The compiler's optimizer has managed to translate our naive loop into native code that is indistinguishable from `memset` in its performance.

-Now, this does not mean that the two are equally fast.
-It simply means that a third-party observer, measuring their execution time in the same manner that we did, cannot tell the difference.
-Any improvement or degradation in runtime is indistinguishable from normal variability and measurement error.
+Now, this does not mean that the two are exactly the same.
+It simply means that any improvement or degradation in runtime is indistinguishable from normal variability and measurement error.
+In other words, a third-party observer probably wouldn't be able to tell the difference simply by measuring their execution times as we did.

 So there you go.
 There's something useful you can do with statistics.
 Now go plant some corn.